SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Cassandra_Cleaner.md

 > [!NOTE]
 > Enabling TRACE logging will log all executed queries and may affect performance.

-It is advised to throttle the number of concurrent deletes if the system is already under heavy load.
+We recommend throttling the number of concurrent deletes if the system is already under heavy load.
 Throttling can be achieved by reducing the `queue.max.concurrent.queries` setting.
 This setting should typically be kept between 10 and 100.

 Make sure that the `queue.buffer.size` setting is always at least 5 times greater than the `queue.max.concurrent.queries` setting to guarantee efficient execution.